Built-ins

 floor:num n:num

-function returns the greatest integer value less than or equal to
+The floor function returns the greatest integer value less than or equal to

-its number argument n
+its number argument n.

 #ceil